-E-cigarettes seem to be everywhere these days, and many are calling them the next big thing for people looking to quit smoking and relatively risk-free for new users.
+E-cigarettes seem to be everywhere these days, and many think of them as a useful tool for people looking to quit smoking and relatively risk-free for new users.
 But are they safe?
 Before you or someone you care about uses e-cigarettes to quit smoking or for other reasons, get the facts.

 1. E-cigarettes and other vaping devices are NOT risk-free.

 Although it’s generally agreed that these products are less harmful than smoked cigarettes, there is no evidence that they are, in fact, safe.
-There is a growing body of research to suggest that they may lead to negative health consequences, including:
+Rather, a growing body of research indicates that they may lead to negative health consequences, including: